Velrok/static-web-gen/content/blog/2013-04-29-moving-the-counter-into-the-foreach-loop.markdown

 Having an extra counter var always annoyed me.

-Python comes with this nice `for i in list` formulation, so taking care of a counter separately seamed wrong or at least not elegant.
+Python comes with this nice `for i in list` syntax, so taking care of a counter separately seamed wrong or at least not elegant.

 ## update